-The Pharma Documentation Ring (P-D-R) held its 56th Annual General Meeting (AGM) in Windsor, England, from 23rd – 26th September 2014.
-The P-D-R is an association whose members represent the scientific information departments of the leading international R&D-based pharmaceutical corporations.
-The 23 member companies continue to account for 60% of the total global turnover of ethical drugs (approximately $500 billion); by far the majority of the top 20 global pharmaceutical companies are P-D-R members.
-Thirty-three delegates attended this year’s meeting, which was hosted by UCB.
+The Pharma Documentation Ring (P-D-R) held its 57th Annual General Meeting (AGM) in Zurich, Switzerland, from 23rd – 25th September 2015.
+The P-D-R is an association whose members represent the information departments of the leading international R&D-based pharmaceutical corporations.
+The 25 member companies continue to account for 60% of the total global turnover of ethical drugs (approximately $500 billion); by far the majority of the top 20 global pharmaceutical companies are P-D-R members.
+33 delegates attended this year’s meeting, which was hosted by Takeda Pharmaceuticals.

-The meeting closed with Andrew Clark (UCB), President and Host, thanking the members and the board for their active involvement during the year, The 57th P-D-R meeting will be held in Zurich, Switzerland from September 22nd to 25th, 2015 hosted by Takeda
+The meeting closed with Andrew Clark (UCB), President, thanking the members and the board for their active involvement during the year, The 58th P-D-R meeting will be held in San Francisco, USA from September 13th to 16th, 2016 hosted by Gilead Sciences.

 P-D-R Board Members 2014/2015

 Andrew Clark, UCB, President

 Claudia Körner, Bayer, Vice President